Liu Xiang (hurdler): Personal life

 Liu is known for his low-profile appearance, but he has become one of the most popular athletes in China.

 Liu Xiang was on Time magazine Asian edition's cover of the 2008 Summer Olympic Games titled "Liu Xiang & 99 More Athletes to Watch."

 Liu donated approximately 2,500,000 yuan (US$364,000) to 2008 Sichuan earthquake relief efforts.

 Liu married Ge Tian, a post-90s generation actress on September 7, 2014, after officially dating the actress for two years prior to their marriage.

 They divorced in 2015.
 On January 9, 2016, Liu Xiang announced a new relationship with pole vaulter Wu Sha, in his Sina Weibo.
-On December 1, 2016, Liu and Wu held a low profile wedding ceremony in Fiji.
+On December 1, 2016, Liu and Wu married in Fiji.

 Liu's athletic gear is sponsored by Nike.
 He is also a spokesperson for Coca-Cola and Cadillac.